-A Scrum Master is often associated with Agile delivery teams and is one of three accountabilities in Scrum, which is defined in the Scrum Guide.
+A Scrum Master is one of the three accountabilities defined in the Scrum Guide, and is a crucial part of a healthy, effective Scrum Team.
 Although some Project Managers work with Scrum Teams, they may or may not qualify as Scrum Masters.

-So Scrum Master vs Project Manager.
+So: Scrum Master vs Project Manager.
 They are two very different roles/accountabilities.
-What follows here describes how to reconcile the two.
+How do we reconcile or differentiate the two?

 What is a Scrum Master?

-A Scrum Master is a leader who serves both the Scrum Team as a whole and the organization in general.
+A Scrum Master is a leader who serves the Scrum Team, the Product Owner, and the organization in general.
 They are accountable for the success and growth of Scrum Teams while managing the implementation and effectiveness of the Scrum framework.
 They cause the removal of impediments.
 They serve as a teacher, an advisor, a coach, a mentor, and anything else they can think of to lead the team to a better place without forcing them.

 By definition, you might think Scrum Masters are a form of a Project Manager within the Scrum framework.
 That’s far from the truth.